MinaSamir1/Predicting-Bike-Sharing-Patterns/README.md

 # Predicting-Bike-Sharing-Patterns
 This Project is the first Project in Udacity Deep Learning Engineer Nanodegree.
+In this project, you'll get to build a neural network from scratch to carry out a prediction problem on a real dataset!
+By building a neural network from the ground up, you'll have a much better understanding of gradient descent, backpropagation, and other concepts that are important to know before we move to higher-level tools such as PyTorch.
+You'll also get to see how to apply these networks to solve real prediction problems!

+The data comes from the UCI Machine Learning Database.

 # Bike Sharing Dataset